udacity/create-your-own-adventure/english/coffee/Paris/fly-to-paris.md

-You got off the AirFrance flight into Charles De Gaulle Airport.
+You get off the AirFrance flight into Charles De Gaulle Airport.
 Everyone is speaking French around you.

-You mustled up some courage, remembered the few French phrases you know, went up to a charming female blonde.
+You see a young woman, about 23-24 years old, standing in the corner.
+You decide to ask her for help.

-"Excusez-moi, mademoiselle, vous parlez anglais?
-Je suis perdu."
-You asked.
+"Excusez-moi, mademoiselle, Je suis un américain et Je suis perdu.
+Est-ce que vous pouvez m'aide?"

-"Mais, bien sur.
-Yes, I do speak English."
+"Mais, bien sur."

-"Excellet!" you exclaim.
+"Merçi!" you exclaim.
 You tell her everything you know so far and she suggests you follow her.

 She walks towards a local train into the city.
 Do you?